Digital-Media/webshop/INSTALL.md

 composer update
 ```

-to make sure everything is up do date
+to make sure everything is up do date use http://localhost:8083 to access the webshop.

 Now it should work... i hope